sagemath/sagewiki_to_gh-2022-10-10/days77.md

-= Sage Days 77 - April 4th-8th -Cernay, 2016 =
+= Sage Days 77 - April 4-8, 2016, Cernay =

-= Sage developer days on packaging, portability, documentation tools =
+'''''Sage developer days on packaging, portability, documentation tools'''''

-== Cernay (near Paris and Orsay, France) ==
+'''''Cernay (near Paris and Orsay, France)'''''

 <<TableOfContents()>>

-Sage Days 77 will be held in Cernay-la-Ville (40km South-West of Paris, near Orsay), April 4th-8th.
+Sage Days 77 will be held in Cernay-la-Ville (40km South-West of Paris, near Orsay), April 4-8, 2016.

 We are booking the guest house [[http://www.cernayvacances.com/en/stay/de-toren/|The Tower]] (and